Fact sheet 1: Learning disability and employment

 People with a learning disability can make great employees!
 See Fact Sheet 2: The benefits of hiring someone with a learning disability.

 However, people with a learning disability find it harder than others to learn, understand and communicate.
 They may need some support with learning new tasks or with understanding new situations.
-They may lack confidence and need a little extra support at the start, particularly as many may not have had any work experience before.
+They may lack confidence and need a little extra support at the start, particularly as many may not have had any work experience Work experience is when you try out a job to help you learn new skills. before.

 You may need to provide some adjustments in the workplace to help them do their job, but this does not mean that they are unable to work.
 You can find further information about what adjustments you can make to get the best out of an employee with a learning disability in Fact sheet 4: Making reasonable adjustments.
 Adjustments need not cost a lot of money – in fact, most are free.